Yichen-Si/punkst/docs/modules/pts2tiles.md

 `--debug` - Enables additional debug output.

 #### Output Files
-- `${path}/transcripts.tiled.tsv`: the tiled tsv file.
+- `prefix.tsv`: the tiled tsv file.
-- `${path}/transcripts.tiled.index`: an index file that stores the offsets of each tile in the tiled tsv file.
+- `prefix.index`: an index file that stores the offsets of each tile in the tiled tsv file.
 This will be used for fast access.
-- `${path}/coord_range.tsv`: a text file that contains the range of coordinates (xmin, xmax, ymin, ymax).
+- `prefix.coord_range.tsv`: a text file that contains the range of coordinates (xmin, xmax, ymin, ymax).
-- `${path}/features.tsv`: a tsv file containing the feature names and their aggregated values.
+- `prefix.features.tsv`: a tsv file containing the feature names and their aggregated values.
 This file is only generated if `--icol-feature` is specified.